 The Kimberly stove from Unforgettable Fire LLC is like the Cadillac of small wood stoves.
-I had a phone call with Roger Lehet, the company owner and inventor of the Kimberly who explained to me some of the stove's benefits.
+I spoke with Roger Lehet, the inventor of the Kimberly who explained to me some of the stove's benefits.

-The one downside to the Kimberly stove is its cost, which is four or five times that of the others on this list, but like they say, you get what you pay for, so if it's in the realm of possibility for you, the Kimberly is worth a look.
+The one downside to the Kimberly stove is its cost.
+It rings up at about four or five times that of the others on this list.
+But, as they say, you get what you pay for.
+So if it's in the realm of possibility for you, the Kimberly is worth a look.

 Tiny Wood Stove Dwarf

-This small company is owned and operated by a team of people who live tiny themselves (in vans, buses, RV's, etc.) and actually use the products they sell, and they too offer extensive support to help their customers learn and safely set up and maintain theirs stove (those who purchase their stoves as well as the ones who purchase their accessories for a different stove).
+This small company is owned and operated by a team of people who live tiny themselves (in vans, buses, RVs, etc).
+They too offer extensive support to help their customers learn and safely set up and maintain their stoves.

 How to Determine Which Stove is Right for Your RV

-One thing you may have noticed while reading about various RVer's experiences with different wood stoves is that the size of the stove plays a huge part in whether or not it can be used as a reliable heat source.
 A bigger stove can hold more wood and can therefore stay burning longer.
-It also retains more heat that will continue to radiate into a space even after the fire has burned out.
+It also retains more heat that will continue to radiate into your space even after the fire has burned out.

-The drawback, of course, is that in an RV, extra space and extra weight are probably not something you can spare a lot of, so the key is in finding the smallest stove that will put out enough heat for your space, will burn as efficiently as possible.
+The key is finding the smallest stove that will put out enough heat and burn as efficiently as possible.

 As you shop for a stove, consider these factors:

 - Do you plan to drive/haul your RV with the stove in it?
-Or will your RV remain parked in once place where weight is less of an issue?
+Or will your RV remain parked in one place?

-- Would you be using a wood stove as a primary source of heat, or just to supplement your propane furnace and/or electric heaters?
+- Would you be using a wood stove as a primary source of heat, or to supplement your furnace and/or electric heaters?

-- Are you okay with possibly having to add more wood to the stove every 3-4 hours to keep it burning (including during the night)?
+- Are you okay with adding wood to the stove every 3-4 hours to keep it burning (including during the night)?

 - How cold will the weather get where you'll be?